The Limits of Citation Counts: Citations-counting indices

 \blu{Reference Independence}.
 For any author $a\in \mathcal{A}$, we have:

-The next axiom states that splitting an uncited paper into two papers with disjoint reference lists should not affect the score of any author.
+The next axiom states that splitting an uncited paper into two papers with disjoint reference lists should leave the score of any author unaffected.
 This property limits the possibility of normalizing the source of citations.